 The Hyundai Elantra arrived in its current form through trial and error.
 Thankfully, the error part is over.
 What remains is a sophisticated small sedan that appeals to a broad range of buyers.
 Hyundai piles on the standard equipment and offers an outstanding warranty to reassure those who might remember the Elantra's inauspicious beginnings.

-The sprightly Mazda Mazda3 is a relatively new model, but gets so many things right it feels like a car that's been refined over decades.
-With spot-on performance and tight construction, it sends a compelling product message to shoppers in the market for an inexpensive sedan.
+The sprightly Mazda3 is a relatively new model, but gets so many things right it feels like a car that's been refined over decades.
+With spot-on performance and tight construction, it sends a compelling product message to shoppers in the market for an inexpensive sedan or hatchback.

 Both cars present a strong case, but which does more to win over buyers?